SHIFTING ROOTS

 I don’t want to mislead you into thinking that you’ll be okay to grow cut flowers on a large scale if all you have is part shade.

-Another unfortunate thing, is that you’ll probably get less blooms in general–especially from those aforementioned flowers like calendula or larkspur that tolerate shade, but would do better in full sun.
+Another unfortunate thing is that you’ll probably get fewer blooms in general, especially from flowers like calendula or larkspur that tolerate shade but would do better in full sun.

 So now that I’ve been a complete Debbie Downer and you understand the inherent limitations, on to the fun stuff–the flowers!!